carrerasrodrigo/pydbreport/README.md

 This project has been tested on Python 2.7+ and Python 3.4+

 ### Version history

 0.5.3 - Added support for insert, update and delete queries.
-0.5.0 - Added more colors to the template used to send the information 0.4.0 - Added support for multiple database engines via sqlalchemy.
+0.5.0 - Added more colors to the template used to send the information.
+0.4.0 - Added support for multiple database engines via sqlalchemy.